Property Investing

 If you’re looking to build wealth through investing, you might be thinking about buying an investment property.
 With the ATO reporting that over two million Australians are property investors (or roughly 20% of Australian households), you’re not alone either.

-While it does require a bit of an upfront investment, investing in property can easily become a set-and-forget income stream.
+While it does require some significant upfront investment, property can easily become largely a set-and-forget income stream.
 In fact, earning passive income through rental properties is easier than you might think.

-In this blog, we’ll run you through why property is a winning passive income investment and a stack of practical ways for how to create passive income in real estate (even if you’re a first-time investor).
+In this blog, we’ll run you through why property is a winning passive income investment and a stack of practical ways for creating passive income in real estate (even if you’re a first-time investor).

 Why real estate investing is a great way to earn passive income

-If you’re wondering how easy it is to earn passive income through rental properties, here’s what you need to know.
+If you’re wondering how easy it is to earn passive income through rental properties (if you can get the deposit together, which we know is far from the easy part for many), here’s what you need to know.
 Roughly speaking, 40% of rental properties in Australia are generating positive cash flow (a.k.a.
 Generating passive income for these investors).

 This strong chance of generating passive income through rental properties is why many investors choose to invest in property.